 - Stir up the ingredients and put the lid on.
 Cook on low for 7-8 Hours or on High for 3-4 Hours.
 Put it in a bowl to eat, top with cheese and any fixings you like.
 Eat and enjoy!
 Pairs great with cheese, sour cream, crackers or any fixings you prefer!

 I can’t wait to try all of these!
-I’m sure they’ll be a time-saver for you too. 🙂 Have fun experimenting!
+I’m sure these quick & easy recipes be a time-saver for you too. 🙂 Have fun experimenting!